General Terms & Conditions

 • Data is deleted when no longer needed.

 • All developers are familiar with the OWASP Top Ten web application security risks.
 All software must pass automated tests before deployment.
-Data privacy is always a fundamental requirement for the Service's software.
+Data privacy is always a fundamental requirement for the Platform's software.

 General Organizational measures